Best & Worst Tesla Model 3 Years

 • Ratings from Edmunds, JD Power, Kelley Blue Book (KBB), VehicleHistory, and Cars.com (because one opinion is never enough)

-We’ve crunched all these numbers and opinions into one handy graph:
+We’ve analyzed all these figures and opinions into one handy graph:

 Tesla Model 3 Car Smite Score Combined Overall Score